 I wasn’t sure how it would go.
 I am very hit and miss with running.
 After a period of running a lot, I sometimes go for weeks or months without putting on my trainers.
 But would I be able to change that by making it a habit?
 I read a bit about people who run every day.
 Would it cause me to get injured?
 It seemed not.
 Some people run every day for years.
-In fact, the longest ever run streak was by Ron Hill.
+This is known as a running streak and the longest ever run streak was by Ron Hill.
 It lasted for over 52 years.

 How easy was it to make running every day into a habit?